jayesh5242/word-counter/README.md

 What it does:

-Counts words as you type
+Counts words as you type,
-Counts characters
+Counts characters,
-Updates in real time
+Updates in real time,
-Works on phones and computers
+Works on phones and computers,
-Easy to use and clean design
+Easy to use and clean design.

  Made with:

-HTML – for the structure
+HTML – for the structure,
-CSS – for the style
+CSS – for the style,
-JavaScript – for the logic
+JavaScript – for the logic.